School Readiness – A Definition and How Early Years Key Workers Can Help

 The revised EYFS framework (September 2014) says school readiness ‘gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life’.

-Research carried out by Ofsted (April 2014) tells us that there are several key elements that help to support a successful transition from early year’s settings into the school environment:
+Research carried out by Ofsted (April 2014) tells us that several key elements help to support a successful transition from early year’s settings into the school environment:

 - Using a transition document